 - Wildlife rehabilitators around the world treat thousands of animals a year who have plastic-related injuries.
 We’re committed to reducing plastic use in the area to protect these animals in the wild.

-In 2020, we are launching a campaign to work with area restaurants and bars, as well as the public, to reduce their use of plastic straws and disposable cutlery.
+We have launched a campaign to work with area restaurants and bars, as well as the public, to reduce their use of plastic straws and disposable cutlery.

 If you are a bar or restaurant owner/manager and want to help us save wildlife, please consider joining this campaign by completing the commitment form below!